 - where the request for change relates to reasonable adjustments or care commitments

-- requests from students who did not have the opportunity to choose their modules earlier in the year, including top up students, referred students, returning placement students or those whose placements have been cancelled
+- requests from students who did not have the opportunity to choose their modules earlier in the year, including top up students, referred students, returning placement students or those whose placements have been cancelled.

 Will I still have access to student support services?

-Information for current students: assessments and certificates
+Current students: assessments and certificates

 Understanding your published results following University Award Boards